 DO NOT scrub.
 Just wipe gently.
-Use less and less mixture as you go along to lessen dampness.
+Use less mixture as you go along to prevent dampness.
 Dry with a microfiber cloth.
 Leave the car’s doors open for air drying.

 Once your seats are dry and clean, apply a leather conditioner especially on the parts that you cleaned.
 This extra protection will add sheen, keep the leather from cracking and the colors fading.
 Conditioners also make the leather resistant to future stains and give it a nice shine.
 Knowing how to get stains out of leather car seats will extend their life and keep them looking new.
 Apply the conditioner evenly and rub it onto the leather.
 The aim is for the leather to absorb the conditioner oils.
 Place your car in a shaded area overnight.

 Our short 5-step process on how to get stains out of leather car seats is very easy to follow.
 But stains due to bleach, grease, ink, and food may be too hard to remove via the conventional method.
 In this case, it would be better to get professional help.

 Leather seats are not cheap so if the situation calls for it, it is best to get professional help.
 Using the wrong cleaning agent or method might strip the leather of its natural oils and cause it to dry up and crack.
 Schedule an appointment with DetailXPerts to treat all types of upholstery stains with our patent-pending steam cleaning method.

 Enjoyed this post?
 Sign up for our newsletter to receive more valuable tips, ideas, coupons, and extras!